 Water level, pH, and salinity are in constant flux; during high tide the flat is covered by brackish water; when the tide ebbs, the flat is exposed to the open air.
 The pulse of tides continually supplies nutrients and oxygen to specially adapted salt marsh grass, Spartina.
 At low tide, algal remains and marine organisms decay in the sun, fertilizing the flat.
 The tallest form of Spartina, saltmarsh cordgrass, is found growing along the tidal creeks at water's edge; the incoming tides repeatedly flush away debris from the plants' bases.
 Closer to shore, a shorter Spartina, saltmeadow cordgrass, forms a low, dense carpet of vegetation.
-However, unlike the front-line cordgrass that is constantly cleansed by the tides, the remains of saltmeadow cordgrass from the previous year does not get washed out to sea.
-This dead layer of grass becomes mulch, maintaining good soil moisture and providing protective cover for wildlife, particularly meadow voles and garter snakes.
+However, unlike the front-line cordgrass that is constantly cleansed by the tides, the remains of saltmeadow cordgrass from the previous year does not wash out to sea.
+This dead grass layer decays to mulch, maintaining soil moisture and providing protective cover for wildlife, particularly meadow voles and garter snakes.
 Glassworts and widgeon grass are highly tolerant of salty conditions and may also be found growing in shallow dips or salt pans, where water is trapped as the tide recedes, and salinity rises through evaporation.

-If harvested: To preserve the aesthetic and ecological integrity of the salt marsh, a 100± foot protective "minimal harvest" buffer is recommended along the upland forest edge.
-Minimal harvest is restricted to trees that are considered a hazard, or are diseased or have other pressing silvicultural concern.
+If the forest is harvested: To preserve the aesthetic and ecological integrity of the salt marsh, a 100± foot protective "minimal harvest" buffer is recommended along the upland forest edge.
+Minimal harvest is restricted to trees that are considered a trail hazard, are diseased, or have other pressing silvicultural concern.
 No more than 10% of the basal area may be removed in any 15-year period.